databrary/policies/agreement.md

 The Institution confirms the eligibility of its investigators by:

 - Verifying that Authorized Investigators are eligible to conduct independent research at the Institution.
-- Validating that Authorized Investigators have current research ethics training that meets the Institution's standards.
+- Validating that Authorized Investigators have current research ethics training addressing human subjects policy and issues that meets the Institution's standards.

 The Institution:

-- Maintains an ethics or Institutional review board that reviews and approves research involving human subjects.
+- Maintains an ethics or Institutional Review Board with U.S.-equivalent standards that reviews and approves research involving human subjects.
 - Grants Authorized Investigators the responsibility to choose and manage Affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
 The Institution holds Authorized Investigators responsible for the conduct of Affiliates that they select.
 - Accepts responsibility for its Authorized Investigator(s) actions related to the use of Databrary.